-1. I am currently employed as Senior Geologist by Global Resource Engineering, Ltd at:
+1 I am currently employed as Senior Geologist by Global Resource Engineering, Ltd at:

 - 2. I am a MMSA Qualified Professional in Geology, #01519QP. - 3.
 I hold a degree of PhD of Science (2000) in geology (Tectonics structural geology) from Tehran Azad University (Sciences & Research Branch). - 4.
 I have practiced my profession since 1994 in capacities from expert of geology to senior geologist and project manager positions for geology, seismic hazard assessment and mining exploration. - 5.
 I have been involved with many studies including scoping studies, prefeasibility studies, and feasibility studies. - 6.
 I have read the definition of "Qualified Person" set out in National Instrument 43-101 and certify that by reason of my education, affiliation with a professional organization (as defined in National Instrument 43-101) and past relevant work experience, I fulfill the requirements to be a "Qualified Person" for the purposes of National Instrument 43-101. - 7.
 I conducted a personal 4 -day visit of the subject property in November 2018 - 8.
-I am responsible for Sections 7, 8, 9, 10, 11, and 12 of the technical report titled "Mineral Resource Estimate Technical Report, Coringa Project, Pará, Brazil" with an effective date of March 4th 16, 2018 (the "Technical Report") and parts of Sections 1, 2, 3, 24, 25, and 27. - 9.
+I am responsible for Sections 7, 8, 9, 10, 11, and 12 of the technical report titled "Preliminary Economic Assessment Technical Report, Coringa Project, Pará, Brazil" with an effective date of September 6th, 2019 (the "Technical Report") and parts of Sections 1, 2, 3, 24, 25, and 26. - 9.
 I am independent of the issuer as described in section 1.5 by National Instrument 43-101. - 10.
-I have no prior experience with the Coringa Project. - 11.
-I have read National Instrument 43-101 and Form 43-101F1.
-The Resource Estimate has been prepared in compliance with the National Instrument 43-101 and Form 43-101F1. - 12.
-As of the effective date of the Technical Report, to the best of my knowledge, information and belief, the Technical Report contains all scientific and technical information that is required to be disclosed to make the Technical Report not misleading.
+I have previously had involvement with the properties that are the subject of the Technical Report as an Independent Qualified Person for the prior report completed in 2019. - 11 I have read National Instrument 43-101 and Form 43-101F1.
+The Resource Estimate has been prepared in compliance with the National Instrument 43-101 and Form 43-101F1. - 12 As of the effective date of the Technical Report, to the best of my knowledge, information and belief, the Technical Report contains all scientific and technical information that is required to be disclosed to make the Technical Report not misleading.